About Orator Woodward

 HIS WORK

 His work offers an insider's view of a life most could only dream of living because of his access to some of the world’s most interesting figures.
 When he wasn’t attending a party given by Andy Warhol camera-in-hand for Vogue, he was photographing the most beautiful models of the era.
 His reputation grew through a recurring Vogue column documenting what women wore along the South of France in the 1960s and ‘70s.
-He apprenticed under Clay Felker, shaping his signature high-fashion in viro style, which can be seen in photos like _____[PHOTO].
+He apprenticed under Clay Felker, shaping his signature high-fashion in viro style, which can be seen in photos like his series from Jamaica (See Core Collection).

 As an official photographer for the International Overseas Fund, he traveled nearly everywhere with his camera.
 He had such a love for travel that agencies commissioned him to visit to the farthest corners of the world—Tahiti topping the list—as long as he returned with photos in hand.
 His archive includes work from every continent except Antarctica and Australia.